 |chmod w||To change the file mode to write and delete|

-- The compression of different files which are large can be carried out by using different files such as gzip, zcat, tar, gunzip etc., to compress and uncompress different tar files, to create archive files in the zip format etc.,
+- The compression of different large files can be carried out by using other files such as gzip, zcat, tar, gunzip, etc., to compress and uncompress additional tar files, to create archive files in the zip format, etc.,

-UNIX operating systems are mostly used in most of the server hosting systems to provide highly scalable and highly available systems.
-The main features and benefits of the UNIX systems are multi-tasking and multi-user capabilities to perform multitasking operations in order to save the time and resources for fulfilling long time taking processing operations.
-The other main benefit of using cheat sheet UNIX is its security and its speed of operations in the given time which produces effective and efficient results.
+UNIX operating systems are primarily used in most server-hosting systems to provide highly scalable and highly available systems.
+The main features and benefits of the UNIX systems are multitasking and multi-user capabilities to perform multitasking operations to save time and resources for fulfilling long-time taking processing operations.
+The other main benefit of using cheat sheet UNIX is its security and speed of operations in the given time, producing effective and efficient results.

-UNIX has different variants of operating systems such as Linux, BSD etc. to provide different customized functionalities.
-UNIX has more flexibility and can be installed on different machines and also it is free to use and open-source which reduces much overhead maintenance cost and highly beneficial with its operating system design and security and access features.
+UNIX has different variants of operating systems, such as Linux, BSD, etc., to provide other customized functionalities.
+UNIX has more flexibility and can be installed on different machines.
+Also, it is free to use and open-source, which reduces overhead maintenance costs and is highly beneficial with its operating system design and security and access features.

 We hope that this EDUCBA information on “cheat sheet for unix” was beneficial to you.
 You can view EDUCBA’s recommended articles for more information.